knazran/undi18-website/src/pages/index.md

 templateKey: index-page
 title: Promoting A Youth-Centric Agenda & Democratic Reform
 image: /img/home-jumbotron.jpg
-heading: Promoting A Youth-Centric Agenda & Democratic Reform
+heading: Impacted 8 Million Youths and counting
 subheading: Pemerkasaan demokrasi bermula dengan anak muda.
 We are a non-partisan platform that’s building a movement of champions for democracy.
 mainpitch:
   title: Build the movement of champions for democracy.
 Starting from youths.
   description: >
-    We are a non-partisan organization that actively engages with ploticians on all sides of the political divide in order to promote a youth-centric agenda and democratic reform.

-    We started off as a student movement, under the umbrella of the Malaysia Students' Global Alliance, which gives us access to numerous Malaysian student/youth organization across the world and throughout Malaysia.
+    Promoting a youth-centric agenda and democratic reforms.
+Undi18 aims to bridge the gap between politicians, policymakers, and youth.
+We help Malaysians read and understand policies beyond politics.
 campaigns:
   - image: /img/saksama.png
     title_text: Undi Saksama